 We gave intrinsic characterisations of categories equivalent to (quasi)varieties of ordered algebras in the sense of Stephen Bloom and Jesse Wright.
-Namely, we showed that, for the notion of an ordered algebra as a poset equipped with monotone operations of discrete arities, such characterisation theorems are very similar to the classical case of unordered algebras (Adámek et al. 2011).
+Namely, we showed that, for the notion of an ordered algebra as a poset equipped with monotone operations of discrete arities, such characterisation theorems are very similar to the classical case of unordered algebras [5].
 The only difference to the classical case is the ubiquitous need for the use of 2-dimensional notions.
 Hence one can say that ordered universal algebra in the sense of Stephen Bloom and Jesse Wright is the "poset-version" of the classical set-based universal algebra.

 We believe that our work is only an opening study in the direction of understanding ordered universal algebra using categorical methods.
-In fact, much of the results surveyed in (Adámek et al. 2011) need to be investigated.
+In fact, much of the results surveyed in [5] need to be investigated.
 Let us mention just a few:

-(1) The rôle of sifted colimits in the enriched sense in the study of generalised varieties, see (J. Adámek and J. Rosický 2001) for the classical case.
-Also, it is not clear how the non-existence of λ -sifted colimits, λ -uncountable, in the set-based case (see (Adámek et al. 2000)) transfers to the enriched setting.

-- (2) The connection of (quasi)varieties and regular and exact completions of categories enriched over posets.
-See, e.g., the paper (Vitale 1994) for the ordinary case. - (3) The Morita-type theorems concerning Morita equivalence of ordered theories.
+- (1) The rôle of sifted colimits in the enriched sense in the study of generalised varieties, see [4] for the classical case.
+Also, it is not clear how the non-existence of $\lambda$ -sifted colimits, $\lambda$ -uncountable, in the set-based case (see [1]) transfers to the enriched setting. - (2) The connection of (quasi)varieties and regular and exact completions of categories enriched over posets.
+See, e.g., the paper [34] for the ordinary case. - (3) The Morita-type theorems concerning Morita equivalence of ordered theories.